 We face manufacturing risks that may adversely affect our ability to manufacture products and could reduce our gross margins and negatively affect our business and operating results.

-Our success depends, in part, on our ability to manufacture our current and future products in sufficient quantities and on a timely basis to meet demand, while adhering to product quality standards, complying with regulatory quality system requirements and managing manufacturing costs.
-We have a manufacturing facility located in Ventura, California where we produce, package and warehouse the RECELL System.
+Our success depends, in part, on our ability to manufacture our current and future products in sufficient quantities and on a timely basis to meet demand, while managing manufacturing costs, while continuing to adhere to product quality standards and comply with regulatory quality system requirements.
+We have a manufacturing facility located in Ventura, California where we produce, package, and warehouse the RECELL System.
 We also rely on global third-party manufacturers for production of some of the components used in the RECELL System.
-If our facility, or the facilities of our third-party contract manufacturers, suffer damage, or a force majeure event, this could materially impact our ability to operate.
+If our facility or the facilities of our third-party contract manufacturers suffer damage or experience a force majeure event, this could materially impact our ability to operate.

 We are also subject to other risks relating to our manufacturing capabilities, including:

-- quality and reliability of components, sub-assemblies and materials that we source from third-party suppliers, who are required to meet our quality specifications, some of whom are our single-source suppliers for the products they supply;- failure to secure raw materials, components and materials in a timely manner, in sufficient quantities or on commercially reasonable terms;- inability to secure raw materials, components and materials of sufficient quality to meet the exacting needs of medical device manufacturing;- inability to increase production capacity or volumes to meet demand; and
+- quality levels and reliability of components, sub-assemblies, and materials that we source from third-party suppliers, who are required to meet our quality specifications, some of whom are our single-source suppliers for the products they supply;- failure to secure raw materials, components, and materials in a timely manner, in sufficient quantities or on commercially reasonable terms;- inability to secure raw materials, components, and materials of sufficient quality to meet the exacting needs of medical device manufacturing;- inability to increase production capacity or volumes to meet demand.

-As demand for our products increases, we will have to invest additional resources to purchase raw materials and components, sub-assemblies and materials, hire and train employees and enhance our manufacturing processes.
-If we fail to increase our production capacity efficiently to meet demand for our products, we may not be able to fill customer orders on a timely basis, our sales may not increase in line with our expectations and our operating margins could fluctuate or decline.
-It may not be possible for us to manufacture our products at a cost or in quantities sufficient to make these products commercially viable or to maintain current operating margins, all of which could have a material adverse effect on our business, financial condition and results of operations.
-In addition, we are continually identifying additional third-party suppliers who could serve if necessary as replacement manufacturers should the need arise.
+As demand for our products increases, we will have to invest additional resources to purchase raw materials and components, sub-assemblies, and materials, hire and train employees, and enhance our manufacturing processes.
+If we fail to increase our production capacity efficiently to meet demand for our products, we may not be able to fill customer orders on a timely basis, our sales may not increase in line with our expectations, and our operating margins could fluctuate or decline.
+It may not be possible for us to manufacture our products at a cost or in quantities sufficient to make these products commercially viable or to maintain current operating margins, all of which could have a material adverse effect on our business, financial condition, or results of operations.
+Accordingly, we are continually identifying additional third-party suppliers who could serve as replacement suppliers should the need arise.

 Employment / Personnel - Risk 1

-Our growth and success depend on our ability to attract and retain additional highly qualified and skilled sales and marketing, research and development, operational, managerial and finance personnel.
+Our growth and success depend on our ability to attract and retain additional highly qualified and skilled sales and marketing, research and development, operational, managerial, legal, and finance personnel.

 Supply Chain - Risk 1